 We challenge children to read the books from the age appropriate 50 books list which we publish on our school website.
 These can also be found below.
 The children are awarded with certificates during our celebration assemblies once they have read 10, 20, 30, 40 and 50 books.
 When they have achieved reading the 50 books from their year group, they are gifted a book from the next list.

 Which books do children take home from school?

 - If a child is engaged in the RWI system, they will be provided with a phonics-appropriate book to take home and practice reading independently to an adult.

 - Once children finish the RWI system, they begin to take home colour-banded books which are closely matched to the child’s reading ability.
 They should be able to independently decode these books when reading to an adult at home.

-- Children in KS1 also get a choice of a non-phonics book from the school library - these are the picture and non-fiction books that are greatly enjoyable and match our children’s interests.
+- Children in Reception and KS1 also get a choice of a non-phonics book from the school library - these are the picture and non-fiction books that are greatly enjoyable and match our children’s interests.
 Children visit the school library once a week to change their books and enjoy reading books with their friends and families.

 - For children still enrolled in RWI system, a RWI phonics-matched book will be provided.

 - For all other children, colour-banded or ‘Free Reader’ books are taken home.
 The children should be able to independently decode these books when reading to an adult at home which is still encouraged.